KTibow/m3-svelte/scripts/llms-txt-template.md

 - Slotting in <input>s
 - Rendering icons

-If you're ever unsure about something, you might want to check the [m3-svelte repo](https://github.com/KTibow/m3-svelte).
+If you're ever unsure about something, you might want to check the [source code](https://github.com/KTibow/m3-svelte).
 The M3 Svelte demo website is built with M3 Svelte and might have implemented what you're trying to do.

 ## Troubleshooting